Taquo

 “Just watching Erica head out to parlay with another ship over the dead-line.”

 “How many’s that this month?” he says.
 “Four?
-Not that it isn’t entertaining to watch them bangin’ their heads against the wall, figuratively speaking, but… When do they stop?”
+Not that it isn’t entertaining to watch them bangin’ their heads against the null-wall, figuratively speaking, but… When do they stop?”

 “What do you mean ‘almost’?”